 Closing a limited company

-There are a number of reasons why you may consider closing your limited company.
-This could be because the limited company structure no longer suits your needs, your business is no longer active, or the company is insolvent.
-You will usually require the agreement of all the company’s directors and shareholders to close down the company.
+There are a number of reasons why you may need to close your limited company.
+This could be because the company structure no longer suits your needs, your business is no longer active, or the company is insolvent.
+You will usually need the agreement of all the company’s directors and shareholders to close down a company.

 The method for closing down a limited company depends on whether it is solvent or insolvent.
 If the company is solvent, you can apply to get the company struck off the Register of Companies or start a members’ voluntary liquidation.
 The former method is usually the cheapest.

 Where a company is insolvent, the creditors’ voluntary liquidation process must be used.
-There are also special rules where the company has no director, for example if the sole director has passed away.
+There are also special rules where the company has no director, for example if the sole director has died.

 A company can also elect to become dormant.
-A company can stay dormant indefinitely.
-However, there are costs associated with this option.
-This might be contemplated if, for example, a company is restructuring its operations or wants to retain a company name, brand or trademark.
+A company can stay dormant indefinitely, however there are costs associated with this option.
+This might be done if for example a company is restructuring its operations or wants to keep a company name, brand or trademark.
 The costs of restarting a dormant company are typically less than forming a new company.

 Latest INSIGHTS